The Square Dance of Change

-"When the forms of an old culture are dying, the new culture is created by a few people who are not afraid to be insecure."
+"When the forms of an old culture are dying, the new culture is created by people who are not afraid to be insecure."

 Uranus, the Awakener

 Uranus is the "awakener," our astrological wild card.
 Functioning primarily as a catalyst for change, Uranus liberates by pulling the carpet out from underneath our carefully planned lives.
 Disruptive and destabilizing, but also progressive and innovative, Uranus is associated with technology and science, its use and misuse.
 Uranus is also like white noise, the static that disturbs the signal.
 He is the higher octave of our trickster Mercury.
 The lovely photo here shows Uranus in its crescent phase and was taken by the Voyager 2 spacecraft.

 All planets in our solar system rotate on an axis, an imaginary line that runs through the center of the planet from north to south.
 Imagine a knitting needle thrust through a spinning ball of yarn and you'll get the idea.
 This axis is sometimes on a slight tilt, which is what creates seasonal changes on the planet.
 As far as we know, Uranus is the only planet that rotates on its side; and if you are familiar with the way in which the astrological Uranus operates, you will recognize this as fitting.
 Scientists think Uranus was knocked on its side, by the way, when an object, about the same size as Earth, collided with it.
 So eccentric Uranus, like its associated zodiacal archetype, orbits the Sun in its own unique manner, rolls around the Sun like a barrel, rather than a top, and its moons, instead of orbiting the planet from left to right, go over the top of it and then under.
 If we could see them, they would resemble the lights on a ferris wheel.